 Finally, anything you can’t fix or sell should just get given away.
 This could be to a charity shop, or you could attend a clothes swapping or ‘swishing’ party if you wish to come home with something ‘new’.

-Stephanie acknowledges that many of us hang on to clothes that we have emotional connection to, but she says springtime is a time of renewal and letting go: if you’re really attached to a certain piece, take a pic to remember it, and “put photos of that particular time on show instead,” she advises.
+Stephanie acknowledges that many of us hang on to clothes that we have emotional connection to.
+But she also says springtime is a time of renewal and letting go.
+If you’re really attached to a certain garment, take a pic to remember it.
+“Put photos of that particular time on show instead,” she advises.